moj-analytical-services/dbt-athena-iceberg-datalake/README.md

 > [!WARNING]
 > Work in Progress

-This repo, once complete, will demo how to use AWS Athena, Apache Iceberg and dbt-athena to implement a data lake using the TPCDS data set
+This repo demos how to use AWS Athena, Apache Iceberg and dbt-athena to implement a data lakehouse using the TPCDS data set